BlueBrain/Brayns/python/doc/source/jsonrpcapi/api_core_methods.rst

 Can load the following formats: **off**, **stl**, **ply**, **obj**.

-This loader does not support loading binary data using 'upload-model'.
+This loader supports loading binary data using 'upload-model'.

 .. jsonschema::